JCSDA/jedi-docs/docs/jedi-components/ufo/qcfilters.rst

 The temperature is interpolated from significant levels onto any encompassed standard levels.
 If the absolute difference between the standard level temperature and the interpolated value is more than a particular threshold (\ :code:`ICheck_TInterpTol`) then the level in question, together with the relevant significant levels, are all flagged.
-Below a particular pressure (\ :code:`ICheck_TolRelaxPThresh`) the threshold is relaxed by multiplying it by the factor :code:`ICheck_TolRelax`).
+Below a particular pressure (\ :code:`ICheck_TolRelaxPThresh`) the threshold is relaxed by multiplying it by the factor :code:`ICheck_TolRelax`.

 This check is only performed if the pressure difference between the standard and significant levels is not too large.
-The difference, known lossely as a 'big gap', depends upon the pressure of the standard level.
+The difference, known loosely as a 'big gap', depends upon the pressure of the standard level.
-The largest big gap is defined as :code:`ICheck_BigGapInit`; as the standard level pressure decreases, the big gaps also decrease in size according to the list in :code:`ICheck_BigGaps`.
+As the standard level pressure decreases, the big gaps also decrease in size according to the list in :code:`ICheck_BigGaps`; the smallest big gap is defined as :code:`ICheck_BigGapInit`.

 **Summary of yaml parameters**